Rumpunzel/rpg-thingy/Rules/Playing-the-Game/Boons-&-Banes.md

 ## Banes

-Banes are temporary detrimental [Traits](Traits), though Banes, are one-use only.
+Banes are temporary detrimental [traits](traits), though Banes, are one-use only.
 After a Bane increased the obstacle of a test or was used by an opponent to get extra dice, it vanishes.

 If an opponent has multiple Banes which you might use to aid you, you have to choose only one of them.

-A Bane is not itself one of your opponent's Traits, so you may invoke both a Boon and a detrimental Trait for additional dice.
+A Bane is not itself one of your opponent's traits, so you may invoke both a Boon and a detrimental trait for additional dice.

-If you are affected by a Bane, your opponent's may use it to add dice to their rolls during Contests and Conflicts.
+If you are affected by a Bane, your opponent's may use it to add dice to their rolls during contests and conflicts.
 If you instead test against a static obstacle, it is always assumed that the GM compels your highest rated Bane.

 Banes with extraordinary high ratings may let you add a number of dice (as shown below) to your roll without using up the Bane and without it vanishing.